-The City of Moore is carrying out activities funded by the Community Development Block Grant (CDBG) program in a manner consistent with the certifications required as a part of the Consolidated Plan.
+The City of Moore is carrying our activities funded by the Community Development Block Grant (CDBG) program in a manner consistent with the certifications required as a part of the Consolidated Plan.
 The City of Moore continues to implement the goals and objectives identified in the five year consolidated plan to achieve development of a viable urban community.
-In the 2019 Action Plan, the city identified a total of five public service activities, one fair housing activity, and one public infrastructure improvement activity that would be funded during the 2019-2020 program year.

-The activities proposed in the 2019 Action Plan include:
+In the 2021 Action Plan, the city identified a total of six public service activities, one fair housing activity, and one public infrastructure improvement activity that was funded during the 2021-2022 program year.
+The activities proposed in the 2021 Action Plan include:

-- Aging Services, Inc. was awarded funding to provide home bound Moore senior citizens with hot delivered meals. - Bethesda, Inc. was awarded funding to provide counseling services to sexually abused children and their non-offending caregiver. - Moore Youth and Family was awarded funding to provide a pre-intervention program to students in the Moore Public School system. - Moore Youth and Family was awarded funding to provide counseling services to first time offenders for Moore youth. - Central Oklahoma Community Action Agency was awarded funding to provide utility and rental assistance to low income residents. - Metropolitan Fair Housing Council was awarded funding to provide educational materials and services for fair housing issues and complaints for Moore residents. - The N. Janeway/Gale Avenue Sewer Replacement was the public improvement activity.
-The environmental review and construction easements were acquired during the 2019 program year.
-Construction started in October.
+- Aging Services, Inc. was awarded funding to provide home bound Moore senior citizens with hot delivered meals. - Bethesda, Inc. was awarded funding to provide counseling services to sexually abused children and their non-offending care giver. - Moore Youth and Family was awarded funding to provide a pre-intervention program to students in the Moore Public School system. - Moore Youth and Family was awarded funding to provide counseling services to first time offenders for Moore youth. - Mary Abbott Children's House was awarded funding to provide a forensic interview program to abused children. - Metropolitan Fair Housing Council was awarded funding to provide educational materials and services for fair housing issues and complaints for Moore residents. - The Sharing Tree was awarded funding to install a small dry food pantry and a small free library that is available 24 hours a day. - The Salvation Army was awarded funding to provide utility and rent assistance to low income residents.